decmaxn/azure-lab/serverless_ai.md

 pip install -r requirements.txt python gpt-4o-mini-chat.py
 ```

+At this point, I found the gpt-4o-mini-chat.py works for deepseekr1 model as well.
+The only difference is the endpoint/modelname defined in the .env file.
+So deleted both gpt-4o-mini-chat.py and deepseekr1-chat.py, and created azure-openai-chat.py.
+This script will read the .env file, and send the chat request.

 ## Test using the API with Azure AI model inference
 There are 3 types of end points for the project.
 "Azure AI inference" is the one we need to use with azure.ai.inference libraries, as in azure--inference-chat.py.